 I was a member of the BMW Motorcycle Club of Northern California from about 1968 to 1975.
 The club had monthly meetings, usually with a ride to someplace interesting.
 Members would often arrive Friday evening, camp out and ride home on Sunday.

-I was new to California and it was my way of learning geography and also the demographics of BMW motorcycle riders.
+I was new to California, and it was my way of learning geography and also the demographics of BMW motorcycle riders.
 I had already opened a small BMW repair shop in San Francisco called Duane’s Shop.

 While I respected Ray, I couldn’t say that I liked him and he didn’t care much for me, or anybody else for that matter.
 I decided that he needed to get off the table and let others play.
 After all, this wasn’t a pool tournament.

-I proceeded to put my quarter down and wait my turn to play the winner, which was always Ray.
+I proceeded to put my quarter down and wait for my turn to play the winner, which was always Ray.
 He didn’t seem concerned, after all, I was just a long-haired hippy.

 Ray broke the rack, made a couple of balls and it was my turn.
-The table wasn’t ready for a run, so my shot was just to move things around to my advantage.
+The table wasn’t ready for a run, so my shot was to move things around to my advantage.
 Ray took his turn and missed because I had left him without a shot.
 Then I ran the table.

 As the winner, it was my turn to break.
 I seem to remember that I didn’t make a ball on the break.
-Ray pocketed a couple of balls, missed and I ran the table again.
+Ray pocketed a couple of balls, missed, and I ran the table again.

-Ray wasn’t used to losing and he wasn’t very good at it.
-He was miffed and I was pleased that my plan was working.
+Ray wasn’t used to losing, and he wasn’t very good at it.
+He was miffed, and I was pleased that my plan was working.
 Once a player like Ray loses a game, his world of “I am the best” is ruined.
 Now he will make mistakes and play poorly.

-I think that it was at this point that I offered to “even it up a bit” by shooting left handed.
+I think that it was at this point that I offered to “even it up a bit” by shooting left-handed.
 At this point, I could have easily beaten him by using only one hand.
 He silently took the bait and lost again.
 He slammed his cue stick down on the table and proclaimed, “I have had enough of this.” and stomped out.